arivgupta/profile/README.md

 **Honors & Awards**

 - Semi-Finalist in the State for Duo Interpretation

 - Quarter-Finalist at the Martian Luther King Jr. Invitational in DUO Interpretation

-- 3rd Place at Indevidual Events #2 in Varsity DUO Interpretation
+- 3rd Place at Individual Events #2 in Varsity DUO Interpretation